96005 PRIVATE LEONARD BARNETT

 - The National Archives; Kew, London, England; 1939 Register; Reference: RG 101/5407F

-- Emily Barnett death Principal Probate Registry; London, England; Calendar of the Grants of Probate and Letters of Administration made in the Probate Registries of the High Court of Justice in England.
+- Emily Barnett's death, Principal Probate Registry, London, England; Calendar of the Grants of Probate and Letters of Administration made in the Probate Registries of the High Court of Justice in England.